pop-os/python-apt/doc/source/coding.rst

 Coding for python-apt
 ======================
 Let's say you need a new feature, you can develop it, and you want to get it included in python-apt.
-Then be sure to follow the following guidelines
+Then be sure to follow the following guidelines.

 Available branches
 -------------------